400-Meter Training Articles

 - 60m & over was at 95% – never 100%.

-Longer work was done for stimulus, not for race pace rehearsal, so nearly all were at paces slower than race.
+and did longer work for stimulus, not for race pace rehearsal, so nearly all were at paces slower than race.

 6 x 100m at 95% non-timed from standing start rest 5 min